Kevin-cwx/Multi-FLP-to-MP3-Exporter/ReadMe.md

 Export multiple FL Studio projects (.flp files) to MP3.
 Also able to export as zip.
 (ZIP Looped Package)

 📱 Want your songs exported to your phone?
-Set your output folder to a cloud service like Google Drive or OneDrive.
-As long as you're signed in on your phone, your exported tracks will show up after export.
+Link your output folder to a cloud service like Google Drive or OneDrive.
+You'll see your songs on your phone after successfully exporting.

 ---